Amar-1997/learn-react/notes.md

 node_modules is the collection of dependencies.
 When we install dependencies , it basically fetch all the dependencies code to our system in the form of node_modules.
 It is kind of like database where all the packages exists.

+- If you have package.json and package-lock.json file you can re-generate node_modules.

 # What is transitive dependencies ?

 When a dependencies has its own other dependencies and those other dependencies have their own dependencies and so on , it is called transitive dependencies.